bennettcolecohen/stytch-svelte-kit/README.md

 - On every request, a handler is run in `hooks.server.ts`.
 We get the `stytch_session` cookie containing the session token and authenticate it.
 This will give us the session, organization, and member data.
 This info is put into `event.locals` so we can easily access it on the server.
 This is in `hook.server.ts`.

 - All private page routes are in the `(private)/` directory.
 The parent load function in `+layout.server.ts` simply checks for a session in `locals`.
 If there is none, we redirect to the sign-in page.
+If there is, the load function returns the session data from locals so we can access across the frontend.

 - In the sign out route, we revoke the session and then set a session token cookie to expire immediately.